daronphang/programming-resources/dev-ops/servers/vps/connections/SSH.md

 Two most commonly used protocols for accessing remote machines are:

-- SSH for linux-based.
+- SSH for linux-based
-- Remote Desktop Protocol (RDP) for Windows.
+- Remote Desktop Protocol (RDP) for Windows

 ### How SSH Works

 Establishing an SSH connection requires two components:

-- Client: An application you install on the computer which you will use to connect to another server.
+- Client: An application you install on the computer which you will use to connect to another server
-- Server: SSH daemon that is constantly listening to a specific TCP/IP port for possible client connection requests.
+- Server: SSH daemon that is constantly listening to a specific TCP/IP port for possible client connection requests

 Need to ensure both client and server components are installed on local and remote machine.
 OpenSSH is a widely-used open-source SSH tool for Linux distro.
 For Windows, can install PuTTY.
 Most linux distro already have SSH client installed (except for Ubuntu).